 To promote progress toward completing the dissertation, the Clinical faculty and the Educational Council have increased the emphasis on the Program Time Limit, which is a total of eight years from when a student begins coursework.
-Those students who are receiving financial aid should be aware that their dissertation chairs have to provide information on a student's "Satisfactory Academic Progress."
-This includes telling the Financial Aid Office whether a student has (1) formed a full dissertation committee and communicated with the members; and (2) submitted written work beyond the concept paper that contributes to the dissertation proposal.
+Those students who are receiving financial aid should be aware that their dissertation chairs have to provide information a student's "Satisfactory Academic Progress."
+This includes telling the Financial Aid Office whether a student (1) has formed a full dissertation committee and communicated with the members; and (2) completed an approved dissertation proposal.